xpipe-io/xpipe-python-api/README.md

 async def main():
-    # By default, AsyncClient() will read the API key from xpipe_auth on the local filesystem
+    # By default, Client() will read an access key from the file xpipe_auth on the local filesystem
-    # and talk to the XPipe API on localhost.
+    # and talk to the XPipe HTTP server on localhost.
 To connect to a remote instance with an API
-    # key, use Client(token="foo", base_url = "http://servername:21723")
+    # key, use Client(token="foo", base_url = "http://servername:21721")
     client = AsyncClient()

     # connection_query accepts glob-based filters on the category, connection name, and connection type